-Services PMI in Italy averaged 49.54 points from 2011 until 2020, reaching an all time high of 57.70 points in January of 2018 and a record low of 10.80 points in April of 2020.
+Services PMI in Italy averaged 49.71 points from 2011 until 2022, reaching an all time high of 58.00 points in July of 2021 and a record low of 10.80 points in April of 2020.
 This page provides the latest reported value for - Italy Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Italy Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Markit Economics
+Italy Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Services PMI in Italy is expected to be 36.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in Italy to stand at 50.00 in 12 months time.
-In the long-term, the Italy Services PMI is projected to trend around 52.90 points in 2021 and 54.40 points in 2022, according to our econometric models.
+Services PMI in Italy is expected to be 46.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Italy Services PMI is projected to trend around 51.30 points in 2023 and 52.00 points in 2024, according to our econometric models.